 To make this document a legal Will it must then be signed in the presence of any two adult witnesses.
 The witnesses can be friends, neighbours or even family members if they are not beneficiaries in the Will.
 Once the document is signed and witnessed, it is a fully legal document.

 The printed, signed Will must then be stored in a place that is known and accessible to the Executor.
 The probate office will not readily accept a photocopy or scanned Will.
 For this reason it is vital that the Executor can access the original document, signed in ink.
 (I use the term “Probate Office” as a descriptor – it is actually HM Courts & Tribunals Service that receive and process probate applications).

 This also means that storing the document on your computer, or a picture of it on your phone, is not going to be accepted by the probate office.
 Often, the best choice is to simply give the document to your Executor in a sealed envelope for safe keeping.

 Freezing of Assets

 When somebody dies, their assets are typically frozen by the financial institutions holding the money.
 You cannot present a Will to a bank and expect that bank to give you access to the money.
 The bank doesn’t know if a subsequent Will was written, or whether this Will is being contested.
 They do not want to risk handing the assets in the account to the wrong person.
 However, each bank has its own level of risk tolerance.
-In general is an estate is worth more than about £5,000 probate will be required.
+In general if an estate is worth more than about £5,000, probate will be required.
 But each bank has their own threshold.

 Aviva – £50,000